jamitag/portfolio-4-restaurant--booking/README.md

 ## Welcome - [Geraldos](https://github.com/jamitag/portfolio-4-restaurant--booking)
 The home of authentic Italian cuisine.
-This site is designed for users to make reservations for the restaurant.
+This site is designed for users to make reservation enquiries for the restaurant.
 Users will sign up and create an account allowing them to also update or delete any existing reservations.

 ## How it works

 User is greeted with the homepage of the restaurant site.
 There is five clickable links; Home/About us/Menu/Reservation/Login.
 If they wish to make a reservation in the restaurant, they should click the ‘Reservation’ link in the nav bar.
 This will direct them to a Sign In page where they will be prompted to sign in or sign up.
-Once account is created they will be able to make a reservation for the restaurant and edit it accordingly.
+Once account is created they will be able to enquire about a reservation for the restaurant and edit it accordingly.
 Whenever they login in future all existing bookings can be viewed and edited.

 ## Features